Saturday, December 31, 2022

 Hello, everybody!
 Despite my lack of posting it has been a decent year for post office visits thus far, with a couple of sizable trips and some great stories.
 And, more importantly, the seventh annual Postlandia calendar is charging full steam ahead, with 12 all-new photogenic and interesting post offices and stories from all over the map.

-The direct link to order online is here.
+The direct link to order online is [no longer available].

 2023 Postlandia Calendar Cover: